How To: Node Red – Control the WhatsApp(*) lamp

 Requirements

-How to prepare a RaspberryPi and then NodeRed installed on it is described in the following articles.
+How to prepare a RaspberryPi and then install NodeRed on it is described in the following articles.

-The following articles describe what to do to prepare the RaspberryPi:
+The following articles describe what has to be done to prepare the RaspberryPi so far:

 RaspberryPi - Control the RaspberryPi via SSH